theLeaxx/JaLoader/README.md

 * [Newtonsoft.JSON](https://github.com/JamesNK/Newtonsoft.Json) (**MIT**)

 ## Contact
-You can contact me on Discord at `Leaxx#7814`.
+You can contact me on Discord at `@leaxx`.
 Feel free to suggest new features.